-Dining rooms throughout campus are also closed; all meals are being delivered or provided by carry-out.
+- Dining rooms throughout campus are also closed; all meals are being delivered or provided by carry-out.

 - The fitness center remains closed for general use and is not planned to re-open until Phase 3.
-Personal training sessions and classes limited to 5 or less are being offered per Phase 2 guidance.
+Personal training sessions and guided classes are currently suspended.

 - Increased frequency of disinfection of high-touch surfaces in common areas and in the health center continues.